• Skip to primary navigation

 Can you bake this dough into actual cookies?

-No, you'll need to make modifications to the batter to bake the dough successfully.
+No, you'll need to modify the batter to bake the dough successfully.
 For example, you'll need to add a flax egg, baking powder, and some milk.

 Can you eat raw vegan cookie dough?